-Endoscopy has many advantages compared to the open procedure, including the better vision it gives the surgeon, in addition to the advantage of small wounds with lower rates of infection, and the possibility of recovery and return to normal life faster.
+Endoscopy has many advantages compared to the open procedure, including the better view it gives to the surgeon, in addition to the advantage of smaller wounds with lower rates of infection, and the possibility of recovery and return to normal life faster.

 What is arthroscopic surgery?

-Arthroscopy is a term derived from the Greek words arthro, which means joint, and skopein, which means to look.
-Arthroscopic surgery is a modern, minimally invasive procedure that surgeons use to look inside the joint to diagnose and treat joint problems.
+Arthroscopy is a term derived from the Greek words “arthro” meaning joint and “skopein” meaning looking.
+Arthroscopic surgery is a modern, minimally invasive procedure that surgeons use to look inside a joint to diagnose and treat joint problems.

-Shoulder arthroscopy is a procedure in which an endoscope (an instrument containing a camera lens and a fiber-optic lighting system) is inserted through small holes not exceeding 0.5 cm into the patient's skin.
-An endoscope is then attached to a TV screen showing the structures inside the joint in the operating room.
+Shoulder arthroscopy is a procedure in which an endoscope (an instrument containing a camera lens and a fiber-optic light system) is inserted through small holes of no more than 0.5 cm in the patient's skin.
+The endoscope is then connected to a TV screen that displays the structures inside the joint in the operating room.

-This magnified view allows the surgeon to see and explore the internal structures of the joint to diagnose the severity or type of injury.
-Initially, the arthroscope was only used as a diagnostic tool, but now we can treat injuries that may cause joint pain or mobility problems with arthroscopy.
+Arthroscopy using a magnifying view allows the surgeon to see and explore the internal structures of the joint to diagnose the severity or type of injury.

 Is arthroscopic surgery an appropriate option for you?